-As the most popular word processing program in the market, MS Word is useful in numerous ways for various people and businesses.
-As such, Word documents can contain sensitive and private information.
-Luckily, Word provides you with a way to protect such information to make sure it will remain private and confidential.
+Word provides you with a way to protect sensitive and private information to make sure that they are private and confidential.
 This can be easily done by adding a password to the document.
-If you have been using Word for a while, you no-doubt knowhow to add a password to a document.
+If you have been using Word for a while, you no doubt know how to add a password to Word document.

-But how about removing a password from a Word document?
-What if you have a Word document that is password protected that you need to edit and you don't remember the password?
+But how to remove password from Word document?
+What if you have a Word document that is password protected that you need to open or edit and you don't remember the password?
 Maybe you misplaced the password and you cannot remember what the password is.
-Or, maybe the person who shared the document with you failed to provide you with the password you need to unlock it.
-If you find yourself needing to unlock a Word document and you don't have the password, this article will be invaluable to you.
+Or, maybe you know the correct password but you feel that it is annoying to enter a password every time you want to open or edit the document.
+If you find yourself needing to remove password from Word document, this article will be invaluable to you.

-1. Remove Password from Word Document with Original Password
+Part 1.
+Remove Password Protection from Word to Edit without/with Password

-Remove modify the password in 3 seconds.
-You can easily edit, copy and modify the word after the restrictions are removed.
+Remove edit restriction in 3 seconds.
+You can easily edit, copy and modify the Word file after the restrictions are removed.

-Highest recovery rate and fastest recovery speed are guaranteed for the advanced algorithm.
+Highest recovery rate and fastest recovery speed are guaranteed with the advanced algorithm.

 The recovery process can be stopped at any time so that you can resume the process at next time.

 - It can remove password from Word document 97, 2000, 2003, 2007, 2010, 2013, 2016, 2019, 2021.
 File types like .docx, .doc, .docm and etc are supported.